weakish/docs-en/views/leanengine_webhosting_guide-php.md

 $cookieStorage->set("key", "val");
 ```

-Attention:The default `$_SESSION` in php cannot operate in our LeanEngine because LeanEngine runs in multiple processes and hosts which makes the in-memory session cannot be shared.
+Please note that the in-memory `$_SESSION` does not work on LeanEngine because each app may run in multiple processes and hosts. `CookieStorage` is the recommended way to store session states.
-We recommend to use `CookieStorage` to store session information

 {% endblock %}